-An offer document need not be despatched to registered holders of securities that may be exercised or converted into shares of the class of shares that is the subject of a share repurchase by general offer if the offer price is lower than the exercise or conversion price of such securities by more than 10%.
+An offer document need not be despatched to registered holders of securities that may be exercised or converted into shares of the class of shares that is the subject of a share buy-back by general offer if the offer price is lower than the exercise or conversion price of such securities by more than 10%.
 If in doubt the Executive should be consulted.

-5. Application of the Takeovers Code to share repurchases
+5. Application of the Takeovers Code to share buy-backs